victor-anisimov/Librett/README.md

 ## About

-LibreTT incorporates and enhances the original cuTT library, https://github.com/ap-hynninen/cutt, which is no longer supported due to tragic death of its author, Antti-Pekka Hynninen in a car accident.
+LibreTT is a portable Tensor Transpose library that incorporates and superseds the original cuTT library, https://github.com/ap-hynninen/cutt, which is no longer supported due to tragic death of its author, Antti-Pekka Hynninen in a car accident.
 Enhancements include adding thread safety implemented by Valeyev Lab at Virginia Tech, https://github.com/ValeevGroup/cutt and incorporating SYCL support by Argonne National Laboratory.

 ## Directory Structure
 ```